For news and events follow us on Twitter: Tweets by UNTCreativeWrit & Instagram @untcreativewriting

 Daniel DeVaughn

-Daniel DeVaughn is a writer and teacher from Birmingham, Alabama.
-His poems appear or are forthcoming in The Adroit Journal, Texas University Press's Southern Poetry Anthology, Vol. X: Alabama, Southern Humanities Review, The Nashville Review, and Poets.org.
-He has received fellowships from the University of Oregon and the Vermont Studio Center, scholarships from the Sewanee Writers' Conference and Norman Mailer Writers Colony, and an Academy of American Poets Prize.
-He is currently a Voertman-Ardoin Teaching Fellow at the University of North Texas, where he is pursuing a PhD in creative writing.
+Daniel DeVaughn is a writer and educator from the Ridge and Valley region of Alabama.
+His poems appear or are forthcoming in Tupelo Quarterly, Poets.org, The Adroit Journal, Southern Humanities Review, Texas University Press's Southern Poetry Anthology, Vol. X: Alabama, and elsewhere.
+His work has been supported by the University of Oregon, the Vermont Studio Center, the Sewanee Writers' Conference, the Norman Mailer Writers Colony, and the Academy of American Poets.
+He is Poetry Editor at the American Literary Review as well as a Voertman-Ardoin Teaching Fellow at the University of North Texas where he is pursuing a PhD in creative writing.

 Meg McManama